 The generated DML string looks like this:

-SELECT [value of columns attribute in sql-query] FROM [sql-table]
+SELECT [value of columns attribute in sql-query] FROM [sql-table].

-and ORDER BY
+HAVING and ORDER BY

 clauses may be used.

-is controlled by
+The [sql-table] is controlled by

-attribute of sql-query
+from attribute of sql-query

 element.